dynamic-intelligence-lab/selective_resetting/README.md

 # selective_resetting

-Reference implementation of our method for selectively resetting interim states at any step in a linear recurrence, as we compute all states in the linear recurrence in parallel via a prefix scan.
+Reference implementation of our method for selectively resetting interim states at any step in a linear recurrence, as we compute all states in the linear recurrence in parallel via a prefix scan, for PyTorch.

 ## Installing